lorieide/microsoft-graph-docs/concepts/data-connect-concept-overview.md

 To access your Microsoft 365 data in the Microsoft Graph for enterprise analytics, you can use [Microsoft Graph Data Connect](https://developer.microsoft.com/graph), a secure, scalable solution that enables you to access relevant Microsoft 365 datasets incuded in Microsoft Fabric, Azure Synapse, and Azure Data Factory.

-The following image shows some of the enterprise analytics scenarios that are possible:
+Here are some of the enterprise analytics scenarios that are possible:

 ![An image that shows some of the enterprise analytics scenarios that are possible.](images/data_connect_msdc_solution.png)